What is the Signpost programme?

 It will also act as a test bed for on-farm carbon sequestration measurements so that this can, in time, be taken into account by the EPA in the national Greenhouse Gas inventory.
 It is a collaborative programme, led by Teagasc and includes all relevant industry partners and state bodies such as Bord Bia.

-- To lead and support the transition of Irish farming towards more sustainable farming systems;
+- Lead and support the transition of Irish farming towards more sustainable farming systems;

 Elements of the programme